-You can transform graphic objects, as well as groups, text blocks, and instances, by using the Free Transform tool or the options in the Modify > Transform menu.
+You can transform graphic objects, groups, text blocks, and instances, by using the Free Transform tool or the options in the Modify > Transform menu.
 Depending on the type of element you select, you can transform, rotate, skew, scale, or distort the element.
 You can change or add to a selection during a transformation operation.

 When you transform an object, group, text box, or instance, the Property inspector for that item displays any changes made to the item’s dimensions or position.

 A bounding box appears during transform operations that involve dragging.
 The bounding box is rectangular (unless it was modified with the Distort command or the Envelope modifier), with its edges initially aligned parallel to the edges of the Stage.
-Transformation handles are located on each corner and in the middle of each side.
+Transformation handles are on each corner and in the middle of each side.
 As you drag, the bounding box previews the transformations.

 During a transformation, a transformation point appears at the center of a selected element.
 The transformation point is initially aligned with the object’s center point.
 You can move the transformation point, return it to its default location, and move the default point of origin.

 For scaling, skewing, or rotating graphic objects, groups, and text blocks, the point opposite the point you drag is the point of origin by default.
-For instances, the transformation point is the point of origin by default.
+For example, the transformation point is the point of origin by default.
 You can move the default point of origin for a transformation.

 To move the transformation point, drag it from within the selected graphic object.

 To realign the transformation point with the element’s center point, double-click the transformation point.

 To switch the point of origin for a scale or skew transformation, hold down the Alt key (Windows) or Option key (Macintosh) while dragging your chosen object control point during the transformation.